heaphopopotamus/random_password_generator/README.md

 # random_password_generator
 An easy to host random password generator
-Serve this to people
-No need to use generates from the internet that see your IP/Company/Location/Generated Passwords
-Maybe they will stop using Companyname123!
+Serve this to people so they stop getting passwords from internet No more exposure of password/source ip/ company/etc for simple tasks like this If lucky they will stop using Companyname123!

 # instructions
 go build main.go